 Software containers, by their very nature, house all of the components needed for the application to run smoothly.
 By compiling all of the components and keeping them in one place containers are able to transfer large packages of software with ease, ensuring that no key data is lost in the process.
 Keeping all of the individual components in one place also means that they are regularly checked, making the whole process standardised and making sure that each component’s individual dependencies are kept in check.

 When compared to the use of virtual machines a container is much, much lighter in weight.
 For example, a virtual machine may use several gigabytes in data space as it requires its very own operating system whereas a container only uses a miniscule few megabytes to store all of its necessary data.

-Similarly, virtual machines often take at least several minutes to initiate their operating systems and then several more minutes to begin processing and running the applications hosted within where a software container can be initiated almost instantly, and their applications started within seconds.
+Similarly, virtual machines often take at least several minutes to initiate their operating systems and then several more minutes to begin processing and running the applications hosted ideally on a dedicated host provider where a software container can be initiated almost instantly, and their applications started within seconds.
 This also means that containers are only present and using data when they are required to, being able to be shut down immediately with no delay on data usage.

 Containerization offers a unique way of accessing software data.
 Rather than forcing an application to open all of its complex components at the same time, a container can instead split the software into its several key modules such as the application code, database and libraries.
 This is known as the microservices approach, in which individual components can be opened at different times rather than the whole application being activated at once.
 Applications that are opened in this fashion are generally much easier to manage overall as each module alone is kept relatively simple and any changes that are made within the individual module can be done without causing any changes to the application as a whole.
 This also allows containers to initiate and activate an application almost immediately, proving to be much more efficient than the use of a virtual machine.